Klingebeil/homepage/_posts/2021-03-10-new-website.md

 > It’s a less-performative version of blogging – more of a captain’s log than a broadcast blog.
 The distinction will come down to how you blog – some people blog in much the same way.
 For me, however, blogging is mostly performative thinking and less captain’s log.
 So I am looking for a space to nurture, edit in real-time and evolve my thinking.

-Again I looked a Tom‘s [own digital garden](https://tomcritchlow.com/wiki/) for inspiration and lifted some of his Jekyll code from his _Github_, as well.
+Again I looked a Tom‘s [own digital garden](https://tomcritchlow.com/wiki/) for inspiration and lifted some of his _Jekyll_ code from his _Github_, as well.
 (Sorry, Tom!)

 It works again by using _HTML_ and _markdown_ files in folders, sorted by topic.
 The code loops through every single folder and collects the content on the main wiki page, as well as every topic page. _Jekyll_ also creates a page for every note in the folder, which means I can simply link to single notes via URL.
+You can check out [my garden here](/wiki/index.html).

 So, if I want to update a file, I can simply jump into _Ulysses_, edit the content and then push the updated file back onto _Github_.
 No need for a complex and slow backend.
 Yes _Wordpress_, I am looking at you.